Pre-2020: Digital Sciences

-The Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees offered by the School of Digital Sciences are designed to provide students with the ability to adapt and succeed in a rapidly changing digital world.
+The Bachelor of Arts (B.A.) degree offered by the School of Digital Sciences is designed to provide students with the ability to adapt and succeed in a rapidly changing digital world.

 To learn more about the courses required for this degree and these concentrations, please visit our catalog.

 The Digital Sciences Bachelor's program provides a broad overview of digital technologies, often from multiple points of view.
 For example, a student may study the content and visual layout of a web page with a journalism professor and later study the programming aspects of a web page with a business professor.
 A course with an architect adds more material on design, and a course with a computer scientist adds additional programming skills.
 This multidisciplinary skill set adds the flexibility needed for many of today's careers.

 Building on this broad overview, the program adds further depth in technical topics, societal issues, and project management.
 Students gain additional technical competency by studying information management, database systems, and digital security.
 They also study information ethics and societal issues to better understand how technology can be adapted for different needs.
 Finally, students learn how to work on a team by studying requirements engineering, project management, and team dynamics.